Saint-Leonard, Quebec: Public libraries

-The borough the Saint-Léonard Library of the Montreal Public Libraries Network.
+The borough of Saint-Léonard's Library is part of the Montreal Public Libraries Network.

-Saint-Leonard's first library opened in 1966, in a very modest house on Jarry Street.
+Saint-Léonard's first library opened in 1966, in a very modest house on Jarry Street.
 In 1974, the new city hall and current library were built side by side on Lacordaire Boulevard (photo to the right).
 Expanded in 1984, the library has modernized over the years and is home to the Port-Maurice Gallery.

 Government

 Federal and Provincial Representation

-Saint-Leonard leans heavily Liberal at both the provincial and federal levels.
-While at the municipal level it leans exclusively towards Ensemble Montreal.
+Saint-Léonard leans heavily Liberal at both the provincial and federal levels.
+While at the municipal level it leans exclusively towards Ensemble Montréal.

-Jeanne Mance-viger is the electoral district representing the borough of Saint-Léonard in the National Assembly in Quebec city.
-The current MNA is Filomenna Rotiroti from the QLP first elected in 2008.
+Jeanne-Mance–Viger is the electoral district representing the borough of Saint-Léonard in the National Assembly in Quebec city.
+The current MNA is Filomena Rotiroti from the QLP first elected in 2008.

-Saint-Léonard—Saint-Michel is the electoral district representing Saint-Léonard in the House of Commons in Ottawa.
-The current MP is Patricia Lattanzio from the LPC first elected in 2019.
+Saint-Léonard—Saint-Michel and Honoré-Mercier are the electoral districts representing Saint-Léonard in the House of Commons in Ottawa.
+During the 2022 redistribution a part of Saint-Leonard was redistributed into Honoré-Mercier.
+The current MPs Patricia Lattanzio and Éric St-Pierre are from the LPC first elected in 2019 and 2025 respectively.

 Borough council

 Saint-Léonard is divided by Lacordaire Boulevard into two city council districts, Saint-Léonard-Est and Saint-Léonard-Ouest.
 The borough elects a borough mayor, who also sits on Montreal City Council; each district elects one city councillor and one borough councillor.
 The borough mayor, city councillors, and borough councillors make up the borough council.
-As of the 2021 Montreal Municipal Election the borough Mayor, borough council and both city councillors are all from Ensemble Montreal.
+As of the 2021 Montreal Municipal Election the borough Mayor, both borough councillors and both city councillors are from Ensemble Montréal.